 How Many Keywords Do I Need?

 That depends on the size of your website and the scope of what you offer.
 Generally speaking, you’ll want to keep it simple and focus on one main keyword or phrase per page when you start.
 Google displays content that best answers a search query, so it’s best to be direct and not ramble.
 That doesn’t mean that you can’t include a few related keywords sprinkled in for good measure.
 The goal is to provide content that is well thought out to help your target audience.

 What Do I Do With Keywords?

 This is part of your larger search engine optimization strategy.
-As previously mentioned, using selected keywords in your page title and summary can be helpful to search engines and humans alike.
+As previously mentioned, using a specific or target keyword in your page title and summary can be helpful to search engines and humans alike.
 Search engines also like it when you use those phrases in subheadings (such as “What Do I Do With Keywords?”)